Thank you for your interest but the 2020 British Social Attitudes study is now closed.

 What will you ask me about?

 The interview itself is really relaxed – we will ask you about a range of topics including work, pensions, Covid-19 and health and politics.
 For many questions you will be asked to pick from a selection of common answers.
 And don’t worry – you don’t have to answer any questions you don’t want to.

 You don’t need any special knowledge to participate – we want to hear what you think about the major issues affecting Britain today.
 And it doesn't matter if you don’t have a strong opinion – we are interested in whatever you have to say.
 If you don’t know much about an issue – it’s still important for us to know that.

 Do I have to answer all the questions?

 Taking part is voluntary and you do not have to answer any questions you don’t want to.
 You can skip a question without giving an answer and move to the next one.
 You can stop the survey at any time.

 What will happen to my answers?

-We will treat the information you give us in the strictest confidence under GDPR and the Data Protection Act 2018.
+We will treat the information you give us in the strictest confidence and in accordance with GDPR and the Data Protection Act 2018.
 The results collected are used for research purposes only.
 Your answers will be combined with others and any information that could directly identify you will be removed before we analyse and share the data.
 We publish the findings in a report which is free to download.
 Any reports written will not identify anyone who took part in the survey.
 An anonymised version of the data is provided to funders and archived with the UK Data Service, where it is accessible to people for research purposes only.
 Your answers will not be identifiable in the data.
 You will never receive any junk mail as a result of speaking to us.
 We never pass on your details to other organisations for commercial purposes.
 You can read more about how your data will be used at the foot of the page in our Privacy Notice.